stickfigure/motomapia/README.md

 * Open the Motomapia project
 * Edit war/WEB-INF/appengine-web.xml and replace *motomapia* with your application id
 * Click the deploy button in Eclipse

+## Help

+The most likely place to ask for help is the [Objectify-Appengine group](http://groups.google.com/group/objectify-appengine).